aleksadacic/DataQuerying/README.md

 ### Using SearchRequest in APIs

-Create a `SearchRequest<User>` on the client side (or in your code) that includes filters and pagination:
+Create a `SearchRequest` on the client side (or in your code) that includes filters and pagination:

 ```json
 {